HeteroSTA3D API Reference

 heterosta3d_get_pin2net

-const uintptr_t *heterosta3d_get_pin2net(Heterosta3D *sta, const char *dc_name);
+const uintptr_t *heterosta3d_get_pin2net(Heterosta3D *sta, bool use_cuda);

 Description